DavincyProject/DavincyProject/README.md

 - 👋 Hi, I’m Billy
 - 👀 I’m interested in Programming and Computer Science
-- 🌱 I’m currently learning Server
+- 👩‍💻 I'm Currently learning to be Front End Developer 🌱

 <!---
 DavincyProject/DavincyProject is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.